yale-mgt-656-fall-2018/about/assignments.md

 can browse individual assignments including instructions for completing and submitting each assignment.

+## Submitting through the class website

+You can submit each of the assignments through your class website.
+However, assignments can only be submitted if 1) they are not labeled as "draft"; and, 2) the current time is before the assignment is "closed" (or due).
+With rare exception, assignments will require you to submit one or more "fields"---a URL, some text, etc. Most often, these will be URLs pointing to web applications that you build online and your Git repositories on GitHub.
+After the assignment is closed (due), the instructors will grade the assignment using the information you submitted.

+When you submit your assignment, please take care that you submit the correct information without typos.
+The class website will happily suggest "foo.com" as your submission intead of the URL to your Git repo.
+Many of the assignments will be graded in an automated fashion and so a typo can have a catestrophic effect on your grade for an assignment.

 ## Submitting through the class API

 You'll submit assignments through the class API.
 The relevant API